Tony58321/Statify/statify-react/Tests.md

 ### Acceptance Criteria:
 The user can easily find the artist page and view their top artists.
 ### Preconditions:
-The user must be whitelisted properly so that they can log in.
+The user must have a spotify account and be logged in.
 ### Test steps:
-1. Login in with your spotify account
-2. Use the navigation bars at the top to navigate to the artists page.
+1. Use the navigation bars at the top to navigate to the artists page.
-3. Select the “Get Top Artists” button.
+2. Select the “Get Top Artists” button.
-4. Observe that the default setting of 20 artists from your last 4 weeks have been displayed.
+3. Observe that the default setting of 20 artists from your last 4 weeks have been displayed.
 ### Expected result:
 The users top 20 most listened to artists for the last 4 weeks will be displayed neatly
+### Actual result:
+The users top 20 tracks were displayed in order for the last 4 weeks.
+### Status:
+Passed
+### Date of Execution:
+3/10/2025

 # Test Case ID: UAT-02
 ### Title: